meghaganesh-m5/Text-Narrator-using-AWS-Polly-and-Lambda/README.md

 The system converts input text into natural-sounding speech and stores the generated audio file in Amazon S3.

 AWS Services Used
-- AWS Lambda
+- AWS Lambda - for function
 - Amazon Polly
-- Amazon S3
+- Amazon S3 - for storage
 - AWS IAM